 Eager.one’s Andre van der Steen discusses the safety parameters to be aware of when preparing and executing a crane lift aboard a barge.
 Naval architecture and changes to a crane’s lifting characteristics are the key factors to be aware of.
 These factors do not exist in a vacuum and breakdowns in the physical and communication interfaces between the two can increase the risks.
 An integrated approach is required to maximize safety.

 The naval architect must perform the standard check on metacentric height (GM) of the barge, when preparing for a crane lift.
 The GM value can be calculated using the formula: GM=BM + KB KG, where:

-• GM = metacentre to centre of gravity,
+• GM = metacenter to center of gravity,

-• KB = keel to centre of buoyancy,
+• KB = keel to center of buoyancy,

 • KG = keel to COG,

-• BM = metacentre to centre of buoyancy.
+• BM = metacenter to center of buoyancy.

 (See Figure 1.
 It is not within the scope of this article to go more in depth regarding these mathematics.
 It is well known that GM is not allowed to be negative, or even small.
 Two things can go wrong here:

 • The interpretation of GM value.
 What is a small value (1 m or 2 m)?

 • Not taking into account the worst loading condition of the crane, with respect to GM.